oracle-livelabs/security/data-safe/access-environment/access-environment-ocw-sandbox.md

 In this lab, you will:

 - View your LiveLabs reservation information and sign in
+- Access Oracle Data Safe and view your registered target database
+- (Optional) Explore Security Center
 - Access Oracle Database Actions
-- Access Oracle Data Safe and view your registered target database
-- Explore Security Center

 ### Prerequisites